 Earlier this year I read Lion, about a little Indian boy, Saroo, who gets lost in Kolkata, and survives on the streets before being adopted by an Australian family.
 As an adult he tracks down his mother and sister in India by using Google Earth.

 The incredible true story became a movie starring Nicole Kidman and Dev Patel.
 I watched it and couldn’t help but be disappointed – it wasn’t a patch on the book.
-Yet if I’d seen it in theatres first, I wouldn’t have bothered reading about Saroo’s journey.
+Yet if I’d seen it in theatres first, I wouldn’t have bothered picking up the memoir.

-I decided I’d better get cracking before I’m tempted to laze in front of the screen.
-I’ve packed my incredibly packed (not really) reading list with some future adaptations and it’s quite a mix – YA, historical, science fiction.
-Here goes the YA/fluffier reading
+As a film blogger, I’d already packed my incredibly packed (not really) reading list with some future adaptations and it’s quite a mix – YA, historical, science fiction.
+I better get cracking before I’m tempted to laze in front of the screen.
+Here goes the YA/fluffier reading..

 Ophelia, by Lisa Klein